martinlindhe/efyran/README.md

 - HealPct = when to start using this ability (number)
 - CheckFor = only cast if I don't have this in buffs/songs
 - MinMobs = only cast if this many mobs nearby (number)
+- Zone|anguish      = only use this ability in the listed zone.
+TODO support multiple comma-separated zones: "Zone|anguish,tacvi"

 for pet.buffs (Pet.BuffMyPet)